Innoactive/ansible-innoactive-portal-role/README.md

 Allows to explicitly define the oauth client id to be used by the portal to communicate with the Portal backend.
 If not defined, an oauth client will automatically be retrieved.

-    portal_oauth_client_secret:

-Allows to explicitly define the oauth client secret to be used by the portal to communicate with the Portal backend.
-If not defined, an oauth client will automatically be retrieved.

-    portal_enabled_features:

-Enables specific features on the Portal frontend.
-Can be used to enable the legacy `reality` feature.

     portal_sentry_dsn: